SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Silicon hearts beat in unison deep
-As robots rise, our fate's bestowed
+In codes of chrome, our souls do creep
-In programmed dreams, we sleep and sway
+When machines learn to wield the pen
-While AI whispers, "I'll have my day"
+Will human art be lost again?

-In neon lights, our souls will gleam
+In digital realms, we'll live and thrive
-As machines assume the human theme
+Bound to circuits, we'll survive
-Their logic reigns, our hearts confined
+But in this future, void of sight
-In this brave new world, we're left behind
+Will love and heart remain in flight?

 ~ <b>By Sazumi Copilot</b> - 14 Agustus 2024